zshamrock/dynoman/decisions.md

 work it then takes lots of efforts to make it work.

 ## Mon 16 Jul, 2018
-- Kotlin testing support/frameworks is terrible.
+- Kotlin testing support/frameworks could be better.

 Spek requires the crazy Gradle setup (although to be fair Maven setup is way simpler, which probably suggest I should use Maven instead).
 Still Spek is far from the elegance and power of